Gary Cole: Career

-Cole began his professional career in 1983 as a stage actor in Chicago, where he joined the ensemble of the Steppenwolf Theatre Company in 1985.
-In an early role, Cole played accused Army triple-murderer Capt Jeffrey MacDonald in the mini-series Fatal Vision.
-Cole has also appeared in several off-Broadway productions in New York City.
-He has done voice work on several animated series (Family Guy; Kim Possible; Harvey Birdman, Attorney at Law; Archer) and had a recurring role on the drama The West Wing as Vice President Bob Russell.
+Cole has done voice work on several animated series (Family Guy; Kim Possible; Scooby-Doo!
+Mystery Incorporated; Harvey Birdman, Attorney at Law; Archer) and had a recurring role on the drama The West Wing as Vice President Bob Russell.
 He also starred as Captain Matthew Gideon on the short-lived Babylon 5 spin-off Crusade, and had notable guest appearances on Law & Order: Special Victims Unit and Arrested Development.
 He also played Joe Maxwell on DCOM Cadet Kelly and appeared as real-life astronaut Edgar Mitchell in HBO's recreation of Project Apollo, From the Earth to the Moon.
-One of his most notable roles in 1991 was as General Custer in the much acclaimed television film Son of the Morning Star.

-Between 1988 and 1991, Cole became popular on TV for playing the part of Jack "Nighthawk" Killian in the series Midnight Caller.
-In 1999, Cole starred in the film Office Space, in which he portrayed the micromanaging office supervisor Bill Lumbergh.
-When asked about the oft-quoted character, Cole said: He played The Brady Bunch patriarch Mike Brady in the 1995 film The Brady Bunch Movie, the 1996 sequel A Very Brady Sequel, and the 2002 television film The Brady Bunch in the White House.

 Cole starred as Lieutenant Conrad Rose on the TNT series Wanted, he is also the voice of the title character on the Adult Swim series Harvey Birdman, Attorney at Law, and starred as Sheriff Lucas Buck on the one season 1995 show, American Gothic.
-Cole also appeared in the films Talladega Nights, Forever Strong, and American Pastime.
+Cole also played Bill Owens, Sy Parrish's (Robin Williams) boss, in the film One Hour Photo (2002).
+He also appeared in the films Dodgeball: A True Underdog Story (2004), The Ring Two (2005), Talladega Nights (2006), American Pastime (2007), and Forever Strong (2008).